Hungry worms head back to school

 Zero waste innovations supported by Auckland Council

-The average award of approximately $2300 also covers other zero waste infrastructure the school might need, like sorting stations, signage, or bokashi bins.
+The average award of approximately $2600 also covers other zero waste infrastructure the school might need, like sorting stations, signage, or bokashi bins.
 Often, worm bins are one key step in their zero waste journey, with garden to table and Enviroschools projects.
-In the past five years, more than $80,000 has been awarded to schools across Auckland for these waste minimisation initiatives.
+In the past six years, more than $130,000 has been awarded to schools across Auckland for these waste minimisation initiatives.

 Hay Park primary school in Mt Roskill is upgrading their worm bin capacity to account for the additional food scraps from offering a free breakfast for their 180 students.
 Teacher Dianne Macdonald identified the need for this zero waste solution.